Jaco-van-der-Hoorn/emacberry.com/_docs/1200-views.md

 <br class="shot-end"/>

 ## GPS-Data View
-When you want to use GPSLogger as simple GPS display, this is probably the view you would like to use.
+When you want to use GPSLogger as a simple GPS display, this is probably the view you would like to use.
 The view will display the current latitude and longitudes values (depending on your selected format) in the largest possible font so that both values are completely displayable on the selected screen size.

 <span class="shot">![a](/assets/img/gpsl/view-gps.png)</span>
-- 1'st row (maximum possible font size): Current **Latitude**
+- 1st row (maximum possible font size): Current **Latitude**
-- 2'nd row (maximum possible font size): Current **Longitude**
+- 2nd row (maximum possible font size): Current **Longitude**
 - Lower left corner: Current Speed (without unit)
 - Lower right corner: Current Course
 <br class="shot-end"/>

 <span class="shot">![a](/assets/img/gpsl/view-gps-landscape.png)</span>
-You probably want to use this View stand alone e.g. in your cockpit (boat - not aircraft!) in landscape mode to get the maximum font size possible.
+You probably want to use this View as a stand alone e.g. in your cockpit (boat - not aircraft!) in landscape mode to get the maximum font size possible.
 <br class="shot-end"/>

 ## Navigation Views
-Before the Multi View I-IV have been available GPSLogger had only the ability to display 3 different views at the same time (Main view & SubView I+II).
+Before the Multi View I-IV were available GPSLogger had only the ability to display 3 different views at the same time (Main view & SubView I+II).
 The three available Navigation views have been implemented in order to allow the user to configure the screen depending on his personal use case.
 All the available information is also available as part of the MultiViews.
 [See <i class="fa-solid fa-window-restore"></i> Multi View I - Multi View IV Section for details.](./3150-multiviews.html)